shopwithtulsiram/Shopwithtulsiram/README.txt

-Upload these files to a public GitHub repository named 'shopwithtulsiram'.
-Ensure index.html is at root.
-Then enable GitHub Pages from Settings -> Pages.
+Upload these files to a public GitHub repository named 'shopwithtulsiram.github.io' for root URL.
+Admin password: admin123.
+Products stored in localStorage.